robocode-dev/tank-royale/docs/docs/articles/tank-royale.md

 - Graphical User Interface (UI) for starting, viewing, and controlling battles.
 - Booter for booting up bots from a local machine.

-Currently, these components have been developed using Kotlin and Java as programming languages and do require Java to be installed.
-But it is possible to develop these components in other programming languages and platforms.
-So the ones provided with Tank Royale serves as a [reference implementation](https://en.wikipedia.org/wiki/Reference_implementation).
-Other developers may create their own variant of one or more components, as long as they stay compatible with the original Tank Royale game.
+Currently, these components require Java to be pre-installed.

-## Hosting bots
+## WebSocket

-Bots can be run from everywhere as long as they have access to a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and has access to a server.
-Note that **bots are not running on the server**.
-The server is only hosting the game state, receives intents from bots, and sends out the current game state for bots, observers, and controllers.
-The bot is running in a process somewhere else besides the server.
-This could be on the same local machine, but it could also be running within a browser session, a cloud server, or another user's machine.
+Bots can be run from anywhere as long as they have access to a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and a server.
+Note that bots are not running on the server like with the original Robocode game.
+The server is only taking care of hosting the game and its state.
+The server receives **intents** from bots, and sends out the current game state for bots, observers, and controllers.
+Each bot is running in a process somewhere else besides the server.
+This could be on the same local machine, but it could also be running within a browser session, a cloud server, or another user's machine or device.

-## Deterministic turns
+## Turn-based

 Tank Royale is turn-based like the original version of Robocode.
-Each turn in Tank Royale is deterministic due to the fact, that bots are no longer running in independent threads inside a Java VM.
-Instead, Tank Royale evaluates the commands from all bots for a specific turn and outputs a new game state.
-Hence, the game is stateful and deterministic, and no bot will get an advantage over other bots if a bot thread gets more CPU power on the host serving the bot.
+However, each turn in Tank Royale is deterministic due to the fact, that bots are no longer running in independent threads inside a Java VM, where commands from different robots for a turn was executed at "random".
+Instead, Tank Royale evaluates the commands (intents) from all bots for a specific turn and outputs a new game state.
+Hence, the game is stateful and deterministic, and no bot will get an advantage over other bots if a bot thread gets more CPU or memory resources that its competitors on Java VM serving the bot.
+This also makes test more stable if robots behave are truly deterministic for every turn.

 ## Bot intents

 For each turn, bots will receive the state of the game.
 Note that the bots will only see the part of the world which they are scanning using their radar.
-So bots will not be able to see _all_ other bots on the arena—only the bots that have just scanned.
+So bots will not be able to see _all_ other bots on the arena—only the bots they have just scanned.

 Bot commands are expressed by an **intent** containing these properties: